-A construction loan might be right for you when purchasing a new construction home.
+When purchasing a new construction home, a construction loan might be right for you.
 Most construction loans will offer short-term funds that can help you through the building part of your project (6-12 months).
-After home construction is complete, these loans convert to a long-term 15 or 30-year-loan.
+Then, after home construction is complete, these loans convert to a long-term 15 or 30-year-loan.
 Construction loans are highly specialized and aren’t as readily available as standard mortgages.

 Please consult our Financing For New Construction Homes page for further details.

 Now that you’ve selected your floor plan, options, and upgrades, the next step is writing the sales contract.
 Your agent will be there as a resource for you to negotiate and address any questions or concerns.